muzamilohuthu/MUZAMIL-pjt-16.08/README.md

-1,for running user project type "npm start"
+1,for running user project open terminal and type "npm start"

-2,for running express and mongodb type "cd src/databaseitems" and in this directory type "nodemon express.js"
+2,for running express and mongodb open terminal and type "cd src/databaseitems" and in this directory type "nodemon express.js"

-for open Admin pannel type "/admin in Url "
+3,for open Admin pannel page type "/admin in Url "
      username: admin
      password: 123